CiscoMerchan/Todo_List__with_Reactjs/README.md

         todoListIsDone and deleteTodoList will be pass as a function onClick and will take as argument the id. in this way we can know which object in the 'todoList' array will be either make as complete or delete.

+  ### Render Text input from '<Form />'

+    - Create a funtion that will add the text from the input to the 'todoList' array.